Hip and Knee: Complex Understanding for Simple Solutions

 January 28, 2022:

 Business meeting and elections will be held at noon on Saturday, Jan.
-29, 2022 at the CE site.
+29, 2022 OVER ZOOM.
 Lunch is included for those registered for the course.
 Please RSVP if you are not registered (you may register online for this without paying).

 Please send agenda items to the office or President Christian Appel by Jan.
 8, 2022.
 Final agenda will be posted in the members only section at www.aptamt.com by Jan.
 19, 2022.